TheZenNinja/SpellbladeRevised/README.md

 -Ranger subclass
 --hunter = attacks put marks on enemies and certain attacks detonate marks

 -Melee subclass
 --Assassin = really close range melee class with a parry mechanic to deflect damage/projectiles

 -Summoner subclass
 --Technomancer = 2 weapons, a ranged gun/laser that gives a buff after 4 hits, with the buff youre able to summon a drone for a short time (there are no limits to how many can be summoned)
+--??? = uses tiered ammo as charges to spawn summons (doubles max summons) = add to technomancer by turning the tiers into accessories?

 -spellblade class
 --spellblade player